 This past summer I working on Weatherford Aerospace, a simple, template-based website.
 I provided the Front-End Developer with a PSD labeled with HTML Tags, Achieve of Creative Assets that included links to Google Fonts, Formatted Images, and a CSS Cheat Sheet.
 He approved delivery and moved forward with development, later giving me the biggest compliment!
 He told me I made his job easier and provided more than most designers do.
 My first thought was, “I have fooled him.
 I have no clue what I am doing.
 Or do I?
 Am I good at this?”
 I tried to hold back the blushing to get more insight.
 He went on to explain that many Web Designers ignore CSS direction completely.

 Well, that's a bummer!
 So I have decided to let you guys in on my secret: Typecast™

-If you are non-coding designer, someone like me or one who is practicing to be a front-end developer, take advantage of the software and web tools that are out there like Typecast™ to better communicate with the development team for more successful web designs.
-If you are animator and/or have a background with After Effect, try Google Web Designer to create HTML5 ads.
+If you are a non-coding designer, someone like me or one who is practicing to be a front-end developer, take advantage of the software and web tools that are out there like Typecast™ to better communicate with the development team for more successful web designs.
+If you are an animator and/or have a background with After Effect, try Google Web Designer to create HTML5 ads.
 It is currently still in Beta Mode and has some limitations but the User Interface is very similar to After Effects.